PanzerFowst/omron-B5T-007_HVC-P2_Python2to3/README.md

 subdirectory to seperate it from the example code usage files like `execution.py`.
 - It would also be convenient if this could be an installable package via the `pip` command.
+- Perhaps implimenting Python typing could also help for static analysis of the code.